top of page

 Dear Brothers and Sisters in Christ,

-In Christ, With you,
+Serving Christ, with you,

 Pastor David Nicol